juanedflores/vimwiki-memorymachine/README.md

 # Vimwiki Memory Machine

+NOTE: This project is depracated after nvim 0.5.
+As nvim moves to lua support, it might be best to feel the room and see what note taking plugin rises to the top.

 ## What it does
 This simple plugin is meant to work with vimwiki to inform a user what wikis are most visited, and most developed.